 The Dagger of Kamui is a pretty interesting work indeed, although it's not as well defined and polished as let's say Princess Mononoke, on which Miyazaki worked meticulously to atone himself for Nausicaa (which he was forced to do a quick adaptation when the original manga was just starting out).
 Neither is it as striking as works like Ninja Scroll, but even action fans shouldn't be disappointed as there is enough slashing and slicing to go around.

 Kamui no Ken, which I saw for the first time in the abridged version entitled "Revenge of the Ninja Warrior" is a historical drama story about a half Ainu, half Japanese boy living in the turbulent period of the Tokugawa era, the Boshin War and early part of the Meiji era.
 That setting is the backdrop for the story, and it's one of mystery, intrique, betrayal and vengence.

 He's framed for the murder of his mother and sister and forced to flee from his village and is taken in by a monk named Tenkai whom gives Jiro the task of training to become a ninja.

-The art style is very well suited for the anime and the ninja fight scenes are done quite well.
+style is very well suited for the anime and the ninja fight scenes are done quite well.
 The musical score is truly something else, it's something like a fusion of 80s rock and traditional Japanese music and in a lot of scenes it does a really good job of setting the mood.